tanzu-end-to-end/end-to-end-workshop/home/workshop/content/setup-environment.md

 Validate that it is picking up your code and doing the first build.
 It is important to let this process complete so that it can pre-cache all your dependencies and allow your builds to execute much faster.
 This will take a while the first time.

 # Harbor
-Next, click the link below and login to Harbor with the user "admin" and password "Harbor12345".
+Next, click the link below and login to Harbor with the user "admin" and password "{{ ENV_HARBOR_PASSWORD }}".
 If you login and aren't redirected to your project, then simply close the Harbor tab that was opened, and reopen it with the link below.
 ```dashboard:open-url
 url: https://harbor.{{ ingress_domain }}/harbor/projects/{{ harbor_project_id }}/repositories
 ```